November 12, 2013

 Sherrilyn Ifill and David Mills

 Susan Fales-Hill, Author and Television Producer, was this year’s Mistress of Ceremonies.
-LDF Board Members Angela Vallot, Partner, VallotKarp Consulting and Judith Byrd, President, Byrd Retail Group served as Co-Chairs of NEJAD.
+LDF Board Members Angela Vallot, Partner, VallotKarp Consulting, LLC., and Judith Byrd, President, Byrd Retail Group served as Co-Chairs of NEJAD.
 Gabriella Morris, a member of the LDF Board and former President of the Prudential Foundation and Laurie Robinson Haden, Senior Vice President & Assistant General Counsel, CBS, served as Vice chairs of NEJAD.

 Special highlights included a video that provided a glimpse of LDF’s present challenges.
 LDF is America's premier legal organization fighting for racial justice.
 Through litigation, advocacy and public education, LDF seeks structural changes to expand democracy, eliminate disparities, and achieve racial justice in a society that fulfills the promise of equality for all Americans.